If you are still using the old theme you can view the correct Knowledge Base here: https://help.easydns.com/.

 NOTE: If you’d like to try and attempt to reset your account password with your security answers, you can do so HERE.

-NOTE: If telephone and email data are no longer viable photo ID, signed statements and possibly articles of your company’s incorporation will be required.”.
+NOTE: If telephone and email data are no longer viable, then government-issued photo ID, signed statements, and possibly articles of your company’s incorporation will be required.”.

 We’ve moved and changed the email address on file!